Chickenpox Scar Removal NYC

 Chickenpox Scar Removal Cost

-Generally, the cost of chickenpox scar removal ranges from $500 to $2500 depending on the size, location, and complexity of the scar treatment.
-These costs can be higher if you choose a treatment that requires multiple sessions.
-Below is a breakdown of some of the various treatments we offer:
+Generally, the cost of chickenpox scar removal ranges from $500 to $2500 depending on the size, location, and complexity of the chickenpox scar treatment.
+For example, chickenpox scar removal surgery cost will be different than the cost of microneedling.
+Typically, costs can be higher if you choose a treatment that requires multiple sessions.

 Schedule a Consultation at Wall Street Dermatology

-To discuss what type of treatment is best for you, schedule a consultation with Dr. Tzu.
+To discuss what type of chickenpox scar treatment is best for you, schedule a consultation with Dr. Tzu.
 We look forward to exploring how we can restore the natural beauty of your skin.